Get started with virtual entities

 - Once created, a virtual entity cannot be changed to be a standard (non-virtual) entity.
 The reverse is also true: a standard entity cannot be converted into a virtual entity.

-For more information about how these limitations are reflected in the CDS for Apps API, see API considerations of virtual entities.
+For more information about how these limitations are reflected in the Common Data Service API, see API considerations of virtual entities.